thogiti/thogiti.github.io/_posts/2024-04-08-Ethereum-Based-Sequencing-Preconfs.md

 - **Slashing Mechanism:** The process incorporates a slashing mechanism to penalize proposers if they fail to honor their preconfirmations.
 This ensures a level of accountability and trust in the system.

 - **Dynamic Communication:** The flow of information through MEV Boost allows for dynamic adjustments based on real-time conditions, such as changes in transaction priority or network congestion.

+## [Concerns and Complexities]

+A previous discussion on Ethereum Based Sequencing with Preconfirmations[^4] revealed that the design space of this framework involves many complex topics and left with several questions and concerns raised by participants.
+Below are the key questions/concerns highlighted in the discussion, along with the answers or proposed solutions based on the information provided and general understanding of Ethereum's evolving ecosystem:

+**Block Value and Preconfirm Tips**

+- **Concern:** There's worry about suboptimal block value due to constraints imposed by preconfirmations.

+- **Proposed Solution:** Introducing preconfirm tips could compensate proposers for the reduced block value, aligning incentives by compensating for the privilege of transaction inclusion and execution guarantees.
+The tip amount could vary based on the transaction's impact on MEV.

+**Monopoly Power of Preconfers**

+- **Concern:** How the monopoly power of preconfers might affect transaction inclusion and execution.

+- **Clarification Provided:** In the model, there would be only one preconfer per slot, similar to the monopoly power a proposer has over a slot.
+This design simplifies the process and ensures that preconfers can guarantee transaction execution based on state, not just inclusion.

+**Pricing and Selection of Preconfirms**

+- **Concern:** How to fairly price and select preconfirms to ensure equitable treatment of users and proposers.

+- **Proposed Solution:** The preconfer should employ mechanisms (possibly market-driven or advised by searchers) to price preconfirms appropriately.
+A realtime auction mechanism for bidding on preconfirms was also suggested as a way to provide transparency and fairness.

+**Trust and Centralization Risks**

+- **Concern:** The proposed model might centralize power and trust in a few entities, potentially introducing risks of censorship and control.

+- **Discussion Points:** The design inherently requires some degree of centralization for efficiency and reliability.
+However, introducing Execution Tickets, ensuring collateral is posted by preconfers, and possibly diversifying the entities involved (e.g., multiple relays) could mitigate some concerns.
+Furthermore, economic incentives, such as slashing for non-fulfillment of preconfirms, aim to align interests and maintain a degree of decentralization within the constraints of the model.

+**Implementation and Execution Details**

+- **Questions:** How would the mechanism for posting collateral work?
+How are delegation preferences expressed by proposers?

+- **Exploration:** The discussion highlighted these as implementation details that would need to be worked out.
+For example, proposers could sign a message indicating their chosen preconfer, potentially recorded on-chain.
+The amount of collateral (e.g., 1000 ETH as suggested) needs to be significant enough to cover potential losses from MEV, providing economic security.

+**Communication and Information Flow**

+- **Concern:** Ensuring the efficient and secure communication of preconfirms through the network.

+- **Proposed Solution:** Utilizing MEV Boost and possibly dedicated channels or protocols for communicating preconfirms could ensure that builders receive necessary information to construct blocks that honor preconfirmations.